sapphiredev/plugins/packages/subcommands/README.md

 })
 // Extend `SubCommandPluginCommand` instead of `Command` export class UserCommand extends SubCommandPluginCommand {
-	// Do not include a `run` method, each method name should match with the subcommand names public async add(message: Message, args: Args) {}
+	// Do not include a `messageRun` method, each method name should match with the subcommand names public async add(message: Message, args: Args) {}

 	public async remove(message: Message, args: Args) {}